Multitask Learning Can Improve Worst-Group Outcomes: Synthetic Data Experiments

 $W^{\mathrm{aux}}$ parameterizes the auxiliary prediction head which we regularize to $\{W^{\mathrm{aux}} \in \mathbb{R}^{d \times d} ~|~ \|W^{\mathrm{aux}}\|^{2}_{F} = 1\}$.
 Finally, our reconstruction loss is given by:

-Using the synthetic data instantiation in Figure \ref{img:end_task}, we apply noise from $\mathcal{N}\left(\mathbf{0} ~,~I_{2} \right)$ -- i.e $\sigma^2_{\text{noise}}=1$ -- on each of the 1,000 training points to get the training data for the auxiliary task \footnote{Note that whilst we could generate more points for the auxiliary task, we would like to mimic the setting where we refrain from introducing external data (data beyond end task training data), since methods we will compare against like JTT do not introduce external data.}.
+Using the synthetic data instantiation in Figure \ref{img:end_task}, we apply noise from $\mathcal{N}\left(\mathbf{0} ~,~I_{2} \right)$, i.e., $\sigma^2_{\text{noise}}=1$ on each of the $1000$ training points to get the training data for the auxiliary task \footnote{Note that while we could generate more points for the auxiliary task, we would like to mimic the setting where we refrain from introducing external data (data beyond end task training data) since methods like JTT and BR-DRO do not utilize them.}.
 We fit the model solely to the auxiliary task by running batched stochastic gradient descent on $\mathcal{L_{\mathrm{recon}}}$.
 We use learning rates in the set $\{10^{-2}, 10^{-3}\}$ and batch sizes in the set $\{64, 256\}$.

-We consider two cases, when the intermediate layer $\mathbf{a}$ has low versus high capacity as reflected in $\ell_1$-norm.
+We consider two cases when the intermediate layer $\mathbf{a}$ has low versus high capacity, as reflected in $\ell_1$-norm.
 Low $\ell_1$-norm -- $\|\mathbf{a}\|_{1} = |\mathbf{a}_{\text{spur}}| + |\mathbf{a}_{\text{core}}| = 0.1$ means restricted capacity since this constraint (along with $\|W^{\mathrm{aux}}\|_{F} = 1$) results in models that cannot fit the training data perfectly.
 High $\ell_1$-norm ($\|\mathbf{a}\|_{1} = 10$) means that the model is expressive enough to perfectly fit the training data.
-Figure \ref{img:aux_task} provides some insight about the learned intermediate layer in either case.
+Figure \ref{img:aux_task} provides insight into the learned intermediate layer in either case.
 When the model has enough capacity, there is no competition between the core and spurious features.
 This means solutions where the spurious feature is weighted more than the core feature are feasible as long as the core feature weight is enough to reconstruct the the noised core features well.

 However, under restricted capacity where the learned weight of the core and spurious features are in direct competition, the model has to put more weight on the core features in order to achieve a lower auxiliary loss (as motivated in Section \ref{sec:informal_motivation}).
-This can be seen from Figure \ref{img:aux_task}.
-Thus, for the auxiliary task to be effective at forcing a model to use core features over the spurious ones, the capacity of the model has to be reasonably restricted.
+This can be seen in Figure \ref{img:aux_task}.
+Thus, for the auxiliary task to be effective at forcing a model to use core features over spurious ones, the model's capacity must be reasonably restricted.